maxnowack/signaldb/docs/collections.md

 # Collections

-The Collection class is designed to manage and manipulate data collections in memory, with options for reactivity, transformations, and persistence adapters.
+The Collection class is designed to manage and manipulate collections of data in memory, with options for reactivity, transformations and persistence adapters.
+Collections are schemaless, meaning that you don't need to define a schema for your data before you start using it.
+This allows you to store any data you want without worrying about defining a schema first.
+However, it's recommended that you define a typescript interface for the documents in the collection, so that you can benefit from typesafety when working with the data.

 ## Importing